 TBI survivors treated with amantadine showed improvements in multiple cognitive functions, including:

 - Increased attention, concentration, and arousal

 - Improved executive functioning

 - Reduced agitation, aggression, and anxiety

-- Baclofen.
-Baclofen works by activating GABA B receptors, which produce a calming effect on the central nervous system.
+- Baclofen: works by activating GABA receptors, which help produce a calming effect on the central nervous system.
 It can either be taken orally or delivered intrathecally through a spinal port.

 - Botox: is another common antispasmodic medication that blocks the nerve signals that cause muscles to contract.
 Botox injections have longer-lasting effects, about 3-6 months, than oral medications.

 While antispasmodic medications provide temporary relief to spasticity and other muscle conditions, it does not address the root cause which is the miscommunication between the brain and affected muscles.

 The only way to promote long-term spasticity relief is through high repetition of rehab exercises.
 This will help reinforce demand for those functions in the brain and encourage neuroplasticity.
 Therefore, it’s important to pursue rehabilitation while taking medications in the aftermath of a traumatic brain injury.